Skip to main content

 Extent

-5.92 Linear Feet (5 archival boxes, 1 oversized box, 1 shelf file box) : Mostly good conditions; some fragile paper
+5.92 Linear Feet (5 archival boxes, 1 oversized box, and 1 shelf file box) : Paper materials, diaries, publications, photographs, scrapbooks, and USB drive.
+Most materials in good conditions with some fragile paper items.

 Language of Materials